scanarium/scanarium-document-generator/README.md

         `<!-- FOOTER-START -->` are used as footer.
 (Default: None)
 * `macros`: A dict of macros.
 The keys are the macro names, and the values the substitution for the macro.
 In the macro value, use `$1`, `$2`,… to refer to the first, second,… argument.
+And use `\\n` to denote a line-break.

 Directories are relative to the current working directory.
 E.g.: If the generator is started from directory `.../foo`, the config file is